Course Catalog

 1 Year, 1 Credit

 This Regents level course is designed to prepare students for a first year college-level chemistry course or to serve as an exit level general chemistry course for the high school student.
 All students taking this course are required to take the regents exam at the completion of the course.
 An understanding of basic algebra is helpful in performing chemical calculations throughout the year.
 The material presented is expected to prepare the student to explain both accurately and with appropriate depth, concepts and models relating to chemistry.
-Instruction will focus on the understanding of concepts, relationships, processes, mechanisms, models, and applications.
-An additional period of laboratory work is required as part of this course

 1 Year, 1 Credit